Screen recording in brief

 In brief, screen recordings are screen displays taken from your computer, tablet or mobile phone to make videos for publication.

 Screen recordings are very popular and their use in teaching is on the increase.
 The reason for this is that it is easy to produce large amounts of video material based on resources that most teachers probably have readily available to them.

-USN has a licence for the software Screencast-O-Matic, which enables you to capture screen displays that you want to record, select an audio source (such as a headset with a microphone), and start recording.
+USN has a licence for the software ScreenPal (formerly known as Screencast-O-Matic), which enables you to capture screen displays that you want to record, select an audio source (such as a headset with a microphone), and start recording.

-For more information about the technical aspects of Screencast-O-Matic, watch our webinar about Screencast-O-Matic and five-part video series made by Peer Andersen.
+For more information about the technical aspects of ScreenPal, watch our webinar about Screencast-O-Matic and five-part video series made by Peer Andersen.

 - Installation (4 minutes)

 - Simple video based on PowerPoint (9 minutes)

 - A more advanced video (17 minutes)

 When you want to make a screen recording it makes sense to think in terms of a progression of stages.
 The effective completion of each stage will not only increase the quality of your video, but will also save you time.
 We suggest the following five stages:

 - Would you like more information on how to make screen recordings of your PowerPoint presentations?
 Have a look at the webinar "Hvordan lage gode presentasjoner" (eDU; norwegian).